aleshaleksey/fansys23/08-spell-list.md

 - If the caster concentrates on the spell to the end of the duration, the target has a second save, and then the spell becomes permanent.
 - The spell can also be lifted with any ability that curses diseases.

-**Global**: The spell has an affect with a 100ft radius, centered on the spot where it was cast and affects all entities within it.
+**Global**: The spell has an affect with a 100ft radius, centred on the spot where it was cast and affects all entities within it.
 For every 2MP extra above 2, the spell's radius is increased by 100ft or the duration is increased by 7 days.

 ___
 ### Dusk